Magnetoresistance when Spin Effects on Conduction are Weak: Linear Magnetoresistance and Quantum Coherence

-Since linear magnetoresistance can not be explained by random walks or by Levy flights, we propose instead that the Cooperons responsible for linear magnetoresistance do follow random walks, but with the special feature that they maintain quantum coherence, allowing them to repeat their loops many times, in the same way that Landau levels are repeated in a hierarchy at $(N+\frac{1}{2})A_F$.
-This depletes the loop distribution's head, because if a loop area distribution has a UV cutoff at $A_0$, then its $N=2$ first repetition will have a higher UV cutoff at $2 A_0$, its second repetition will have its cutoff at $3 A_0$, etc. Therefore between $A_0$ and $2 A_0$ the total loop area distribution will have a contribution from only the base $N=1$ loop distribution, while at larger areas higher and higher $N$ will contribute.
-For example, consider the case of 2-D random walks with hard cutoffs at $A_0$ and $A_{max}$ and $G^1_{xx}(B, A_0, A_{max}) = \int_{A_0}^{A_{max}} {dA} \cos(q_C B A) / A $.
-Allowing up to $N$ repetitions with inverse weighting and regularizing with $\gamma_E$ obtains $G_{xx}(B) = \gamma_E + \sum_{n=1}^N n^{-1} G^1_{xx}(B, n A_0, A_{max})$.
-Figure 3a compares this loop area distribution to the diffusive $1/A$ profile produced by random walks without coherence, showing that it has the required small head and long tail.
-Figure 3b shows the resulting linear magnetoresistance, which is proportional to $R_{xx}(B) - R_{xx}(B=0) \approx \pi q_C B A_0 $ for $1/A_{max} < q_C B < 0.2 / A_0$.
+Now take that expression, and allow loops to repeat up to $N$ times, with a weight proportional to $1/N$.
+This procedure depletes the loop distribution's head, because if a loop area distribution has a UV cutoff at $A_0$, then its $N=2$ first repetition will have a higher UV cutoff at $2 A_0$, its second repetition will have its cutoff at $3 A_0$, etc. Therefore between $A_0$ and $2 A_0$ the total loop area distribution will have a contribution from only the base $N=1$ loop distribution, while at larger areas higher and higher $N$ will contribute.
+The net effect is to enlarge the tail of the loop area distribution and shrink its head.